LitExtension Blog

 Customer accounts make the second purchase faster.
 Saved addresses, stored preferences, and visible order history reduce checkout time for returning buyers and give them a reason to come back directly rather than through a paid ad.

-Social login, signing in with Google or Facebook removes the friction of creating and remembering another password.
-It's a small change that meaningfully improves sign-up rates, particularly on mobile.
+Social login — signing in with Google or Facebook — removes the friction of creating and remembering another password.
+Small change, meaningful impact on sign-up rates, particularly on mobile.

 Platform check: Is social login available natively, or does it require a plugin?